pmehra7/dseGraphFrameLoad/README.md

 ### Edges DataSet

+The trickiest key to understanding how to use DSE Graph Frames is to examine the edge data frame.
+An edge data frame requires:

+1. A column called `~label`
+2. A column called `src`
+3. A column called `dst`

-To create an Edge DataSet for Customer --> Store, we must add the following columns: srcLabel, dstLabel, edgeLabel.
+To create an Edge DataSet for Customer --> Store, we start by extracting following columns from `transactions.csv`: srcLabel, dstLabel, edgeLabel.

 srcLabel: the label of the originating vertex (in this schema it is customer)
 dstLabel: the label of the destination vertex (in this schema it is store)
 edgeLabel: the label of the edge (in this schema it is visits)

+For example:

 ```scala
     val txEdge = transactions.withColumn("srcLabel", lit("customer"))